-Through our investigation, we identified aggravating reasons for the Kwashiorkor determined that claims billed with the diagnosis code 260 miscoding.
-Cornerstone (Kwashiorkor) were coded erroneously, due to the guidance previously referenced and aggravated by a corresponding programmed decision path within our coding software, 3M Encoder.
-The Encoder software is supposed to generate a warning message when a coder reaches a 260 diagnosis code to allow for verification of the type of malnutrition (Severe Protein Malnutrition vs. Kwashiorkor).
-However, at the time the software did these warnings.
-These decision paths and warning messages are properly display programmed into the software by 3M with no ability for Cornerstone driven edits to change the programmed functionality.
+Encoder software is supposed to generate a warning message when a coder reaches a 260 diagnosis code to allow for verification of the type of malnutrition (Severe Protein Malnutrition vs. Kwashiorkor).
+However, at the time the software did not properly display these warnings.
+These decision paths and warning messages are programmed into the software by 3M with no ability for Cornerstone driven edits to change the programmed functionality.